-Khadija Shah, a 25 year old British mother from Birmingham, is facing the death penalty in Pakistan.
+Khadija Shah, a 27 year old British mother from Birmingham, is serving a life sentence in Pakistan for alleged drug trafficking.

 Khadija was arrested in Islamabad airport in May 2012.
 She was heavily pregnant at the time of her arrest and, together with her two young children (4 and 6 years old) was imprisoned in infamous Adiala Jail in Pakistan.